Priviy

 AES-256-GCM + RSA-OAEP is the most robust scheme in this comparison.
 German jurisdiction means the strictest GDPR enforcement in Europe.
 For someone starting from zero and wanting the best technical protection without paying: Filen is the clear choice.

-Real limitation I found: no photo preview as fluid as Google Photos or even Proton Drive.
-The mobile UX is functional but not as polished as Proton's.
+A commonly cited limitation: the photo preview is reportedly less fluid than Google Photos or even Proton Drive.
+The mobile UX is functional but, per user feedback, not as polished as Proton's.

 2. Mega.nz 20 GB — the most generous quota on the market

 20 GB free, no credit card, E2E by default.
 This is objectively the best free tier by volume.
-My real experience: my 8 GB of family photos fit on a single Mega account, with album sharing working smoothly to iOS with no friction.
+In practical terms, that's enough for a typical family photo library plus administrative documents on a single account, with album sharing available across iOS and Android.

 Real caveats: New Zealand jurisdiction (5 Eyes) is the least favorable of the three.
-In 2022, ETH Zurich researchers identified cryptographic vulnerabilities (since patched).
-And the monthly bandwidth cap (~5 GB of free downloads) can surprise you if you frequently access large files from multiple devices.
+In 2022, ETH Zurich researchers identified cryptographic vulnerabilities in MEGA (since patched).
+And the documented monthly transfer limit on the free tier (variable, often cited around 5 GB) can surprise you if you frequently access large files from multiple devices.

 For "family photo storage + administrative documents" use case, Mega is perfectly defensible.
 For journalistic or medical data: Proton or Filen.